tourani/connect4JS/README.md

 connect4JS
 ==========

- This is a version of the Connect 4 game built using only HTML, JSS &amp; CSS This is currently hosted and playable at http://bit.ly/1alipyK
+ This is a version of the Connect 4 game built using only HTML, JSS &amp; CSS.

+ This is currently hosted and playable at http://bit.ly/1alipyK